victorvalenciatorres/Service_Task/README_2.md

 ```

-RECONSTRUCTION (this can be done locally  with QC Environment):
+MC RECONSTRUCTION (this can be done locally  with QC Environment):

 ```shell